 The recording of the session can be accessed on the YouTube channel of RIPESS Intercontinental, and it is available in 3 different languages (English, French and Spanish).

 Moreover, a second HLP side event will be held on July 22nd to socialize the social and solidarity economy and its role in achieving the SDGs.
 The departing point for this second side-event is that getting on track to achieving the 2030 Agenda and the SDGs and realizing a resilient, inclusive and sustainable recovery from the COVID-19 pandemic will not happen through a business-as-usual approach.
-There is need to identify alternative economic models that can accelerate their achievement.
+There is a need to identify alternative economic models to accelerate their achievement.
 Social and Solidarity Economy (SSE) can play a substantive role in achieving the SDGs.
 You can access the concept note for this side-event here and watch the event here.